-Many household cleaners, including bleach (chlorine) products sold in supermarkets, claim to help with mold removal.
+Many household cleaners, including bleach (chlorine) products sold in supermarkets, claim to help with mould removal.
 Doubtless, regular cleaning regimes with detergents and bleach will help reduce the likelihood of mould growth in the home.
-Particular attention should be paid to kitchens (especially under sinks and in cupboards, bathrooms and cold or poorly ventilated parts of the home.
+Particular attention should be paid when cleaning kitchens (especially under sinks and in cupboards, bathrooms and cold or poorly ventilated parts of the home.

-The following simple methods of removing dangerous black mould also work on other types of surface mold removal.
+The following simple methods of removing dangerous black mould also work on other types of surface mould removal.
 The disinfectants and antifungals help you avoid using hazardous chemicals such as bleach (chlorine) and ammonia or some of the expensive commercial cleaners sold in the household aisle of your supermarket.
 It’s another instance of how going back to basics or going green can be both less toxic.
-It is also kinder to your pocket helping you not have to apply for a loan online.
-Save money and use these great mold removal cleaning tips.
+Save money and use these great mould removal cleaning tips.

 Mix two teaspoons tea tree oil with 500ml of warm water.
 Use a spray bottle to spray a mist onto the affected area.
 Dampen your cleaning cloth with the solution.
 Wipe the area clean.
 Do not rinse, as a residue of tea tree oil will help prevent re-growth of the mould.
 To help stop mould growth, spray the solution around taps and pipes where mould can grow and leave to dry.
 (Note: Tea tree oil can be expensive when bought from health food stores or fancy outlets, but look out for offers in discount stores and supermarkets – and remember, it is quite strong, so you do not use much.
 A little goes a long way).